 - Does not have 4K video options.

 For a beginner videographer, this would be a great camera to start out with.
-It is also priced really well, just under $1,000.
+It is also priced really well and won’t break your bank account.

 Perhaps, though, this price range is because of the lower quality of the body.
 The body of the camera is made of polycarbonate, rather than the other Canon cameras of Magnesium alloy.

-Focusing on being a compact camera, the Canon EOS M6 has a fantastic and affordable price of less than $800 for the body.
-Not strictly a DSLR, but included here as it’s a solid beginner Canon camera offering.
+Focusing on being a compact camera, the Canon EOS M6 has a fantastic feel and an affordable price tag.

 - Limited buttons for customization and overall image control.